-Hours

-HIST 1112 The Emerging Western World 3

-HIST 1113 The Modern Western World 3

-HIST 1114 The Contemporary World 3

-HIST 1201 Survey of American History I

-or

-HIST 1202 Survey of American History II 3

-HIST 3000 Historiography

-Electives in History-3000 or 4000 level 3

-• Total: 18

-HISTORY Courses

-Eighteenth Century.

-1111 THE ANCIENT WESTERN WORLD

-A study of the origins of world civilizations with an emphasis upon the Graeco-Roman and Judeo-Christian legacies to the modern world.

-1112 THE EMERGING WESTERN WORLD

-3 hours A study of the evolution of ideas and institutions which shaped western civilization from the fall of Rome to the

-1113 THE MODERN WESTERN WORLD 3 hours A study of the evolution of ideas and institutions from the Eighteenth Century to the outbreak of the Second

-World War.

-1114 THE CONTEMPORARY WORLD 3 hours A survey of the history of the world from 1900 to the present, with emphasis on the interaction of western and non-western civilizations.

-1201 SURVEY OF AMERICAN HISTORY I

-A survey of the political, constitutional, economic, and intellectual development of the United States from the Colonial period to 1877.

-1202 SURVEY OF AMERICAN HISTORY II

-A survey of the political, constitutional, economic, and intellectual development of the United States from 1877 to the present.

-1300 ANCIENT EASTERN CIVILIZATIONS

-A study of pre-colonial India, China, and Japan from 3000 B.C. to the 19th Century A.D.

-1400 TOPICS IN NON-WESTERN HISTORY

-An investigation of a selected topic in the development of the non-Western world.

-1450 THE OTTOMAN EMPIRE

-3hours

-A study of the rise and fall of an Islamic Civilization, covering both the medieval and modern periods.
-Includes analysis of both the culture and society of traditional Islam.

-1500H BASIC HONORS: THE AMERICAN CHARACTER

-Same as HONORS 1500H.
-An examination of the American Character by discussion of and reports on American values as expressed in selected eras through such vehicles as literature, art, music, film, and oral history.
-Prerequisite: 3.0 GPA and previous Honors coursework or permission of the Honors Director.

-2100 TOPICS IN HISTORY

-An investigation of a selected topic or period in history.

-2150 MODERN CHINA

-A study of the history of China from the mid-nineteenth century to the present, with emphasis on the period of communist rule.

-2200 HISTORY OF BRITAIN

-A survey of the history of Britain from its prehistoric origins to the present, emphasizing its cultural, religious, and legal traditions.
+Hours HIST 1112 The Emerging Western World HIST 1113 The Modern Western World HIST 1114 The Contemporary World HIST 1201 Survey of American History I or HIST 1202 Survey of American History II HIST 3000 Historiography Electives in History-3000 or 4000 level 3 HISTORY Courses 10441.
+10 1111 THE ANCIENT WESTERN WORLD A study of the origins of world civilizations with an emphasis upon the Graeco-Roman and Judeo-Chr cies to the modern world.
+3 hours ristian lega- 1112 THE EMERGING WESTERN WORLD A study of the evolution of ideas and institutions which shaped western civilization from the fall of R Eighteenth Century.
+3 hours Rome to the 1113 THE MODERN WESTERN WORLD A study of the evolution of ideas and institutions from the Eighteenth Century to the outbreak of World War.
+3 hours the Second 1114 THE CONTEMPORARY WORLD A survey of the history of the world from1900 to the present, with emphasis on the interaction of w non-western civilizations.
+3 hours vestern and 1201 SURVEY OF AMERICAN HISTORY I A survey of the political, constitutional, economic, and intellectual development of the United State Colonial period to 1877.
+3 hours es from the 1202 SURVEY OF AMERICAN HISTORY II A survey of the political, constitutional, economic, and intellectual development of the United States to the present.
+3 hours from 1877 1300 ANCIENT EASTERN CIVILIZATIONS A study of pre-colonial India, China, and Japan from 3000 B.C. to the 19th Century A.D.
+3 hours 1400 TOPICS IN NON-WESTERN HISTORY An investigation of a selected topic in the development of the non-Western world.
+3 hours 1450 THE OTTOMAN EMPIRE A study of the rise and fall of an Islamic Civilization, covering both the medieval and modern period analysis of both the culture and society of traditional Islam.
+3hours s.
+Includes 1500H BASIC HONORS: THE AMERICAN CHARACTER Same as HONORS 1500H.
+An examination of the American Character by discussion of and reports or values as expressed in selected eras through such vehicles as literature, art, music, film, and o Prerequisite: 3.0 GPA and previous Honors coursework or permission of the Honors Director.
+2100 TOPICS IN HISTORY An investigation of a selected topic or period in history.
+3 hours 2150 MODERN CHINA A study of the history of China from the mid-nineteenth century to the present, with emphasis on th communist rule.
+3 hours he period of 2200 HISTORY OF BRITAIN A survey of the history of Britain from its prehistoric origins to the present, emphasizing its cultural and legal traditions.
 (Offered in alternate years).
+3 hours , religious,